remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/gang-of-four/behavioural/strategy.md

 Used when you have different algorithms or approaches or classes or ways (known as **"strategies"**) to achieve the same operation.

+When you ask questions like:
+* what should this class do at runtime?

 Typically, this involves selecting ONE strategy _at runtime_ to perform a task.

 You'll need: